SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* pages app

+create content widget that has
+Content type drop down
+Content picker drop down, (or all) bool item only/related hierarchy
+Or all items, each item having a URLs canonical name specified through autoroute (That way for example could construct occupations page Find way to embed related content similar alto to visualiser So could display eg Jp
+Jp could have its own flow part for layout within its parent layout So can display content at any point in the hierarchy)

+Widget where select content type, and add canonical name for url (autoroute so can slugify display) Then add button to HTML editor to add content item fields as a token/placeholder in the HTML, using liquid so can mutate field

+App widget
+(App pubs name and settings url and display url
+Widget lookups name
+Display settings
+Send to display
+Show display in widget)

+Micro display app publishes event with name/url/(description etc?) - Editor goes to event store for previously published, then subscribes to get later pubs For advertised micro displays

+app widget call url to get HTML form
+Post back returns the display which show in flow form can contain input type = content, which the widget uses to insert and allow selection of content item settings are stored in graph pages app when displaying the apps output will post it the saved settings from the graph

+Micro display can ask for content items which it gets sent on post ,input type=content data-type etc

 * import util:
 have flag as to whether to batch createasyncs (works in sqlite, not in sql azure) generate 1 master recipe for env import with serial createasyncs